top of page

 ceb422b3f01493b065468d507c745b5bdbf8e26b-1162x1458.jpeg

-As part of its developing Core Program, the Modern Ancient Brown Foundation is accepting applications for its Post-Baccalaureate Residency in Studio Art and Critical Studies from candidates in the Great Lakes region, from Detroit to Chicago.
-The Post-Baccalaureate Residency is intended to support studio practitioners as well as artists seeking to develop their work in dialogue with Critical Studies.
-Four Post-Baccalaureate Artists in Residency will be chosen for a 4.5 month residency.
-In Fall 2024 and in Spring 2025, two Residents will be chosen to share a 1,000 sq ft studio space.
-Each Resident will also receive a monthly stipend of $1,500.
-The intent is to encourage those selected to take the time and space to explore their chosen media.
+As part of its developing Core Program, the Modern Ancient Brown Foundation is accepting applications for its Residency in Studio Art and Critical Studies, from recent B.A and M.F.A graduates.
+The Residency is intended to support studio practitioners and artists seeking to develop their work in dialogue with Critical Studies.
+Two to four artists will be chosen for a three to five-month residency.
+In Fall 2025 and in Spring 2026, up to two residents at a time will be selected to share a 1,000 sq ft studio space.
+Each resident will also receive a monthly materials stipend and, for those not based in Detroit, a housing stipend comparable to the median rent in the city.
+The intent is to encourage those selected to take the time and space to explore their chosen media, participate in 1-2 critique sessions, and engage with the broader arts Detroit community.

-Post-Baccalaureate Residents will have ample opportunities, facilitated as appropriate by the Foundation, to interact with the broader Metro-Detroit community of artists, writers, and scholars.
-The minimal commitment asked of each Resident will involve: consistent use of the studio space; participation in crits and mentoring; participation in one curated dinner conversation at the Foundation; permission to publish some of the work undertaken at the Foundation in the Foundation’s annual publication of work by Residents, Fellows, and invited participants; and finally, we ask that the Foundation be acknowledged upon publication or exhibition of work supported by the Foundation.
-The application cycle is open January 3, 2024; deadline February 23, 2024; results announced in April 2023.
-The Foundation highly encourages BIPOC applicants.
+Residents will have ample opportunities, facilitated as appropriate by the Foundation, to interact with the broader Metro-Detroit community of artists, writers, and scholars.
+The minimal commitment asked of each Resident will involve consistent use of the studio space, participation in crits and mentoring, participation in one dinner conversation at the Foundation, permission to publish some of the work undertaken at the Foundation in the forthcoming Foundation’s forthcoming annual publication; and finally, we ask that the Foundation be acknowledged upon publication or exhibition of work supported by the Foundation.
+The Foundation highly encourages artists in Detroit, Michigan, and artists based in the Great Lakes Region.

 Your application must include the following: